-Use only plastic, coated, nylon or wooden utensils with Calphalon Nonstick cookware to protect the pan’s nonstick finish.
+Use only plastic, coated, nylon or wooden utensils with Simply Calphalon Ceramic Nonstick cookware to protect the pan’s nonstick finish.
 Calphalon offers a complete line of nylon cooking utensils developed especially for use with nonstick cookware.

 Do not use metal utensils, sharp instruments or appliances such as electric mixers to cut, chop, release or whip foods in any nonstick pan.
 Such use will damage the nonstick finish and void your Warranty.